 performer.
 My friends and I thought he would get first place, so when

 he got 3rd, I figured there was no way I was going to place.
-Then DIERDRE
+Then Deirdre

-NEVREDRAN from Claire got 2nd.
-I thought, “she deserves that,
+Neverdran from Claire, got 2nd.
+I thought, “She deserves

 a good solid player.”
-At that point I was thinking, “OK
+At that point I was thinking, “Okay,

 When they announced my name, my first reaction was, “What!”
 Then